Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/meetings/index.md

 #### 11:00 OCCC Business

-* Tools & Platforms Survey - Mark Jones
+* Tools & Platforms Survey, Summary - Mark Jones
-* Dave Swenson Award
-* OCCC Elections
+* Other old business
+* Trasfer Pathways for CTE Students

 #### 12:00 Lunch

 #### 1:00 Breakout sessions / Discussions

-* **Connecting Community College Students to Regional Universities:**
-    The MTM makes the mechanics of transferring to a distant regional university much easier to manage for both students and institutions.
-But it does not solve problems around student awareness of different programs.
-In what ways could we work together to better inform students of the variety of options they have?

-* **Teaching Intro CS in the Post ChatGPT World:**
-    Let's try to move past "the sky is falling, we need more in person assessment".
-How can code generating/explaining tools be used productively in CS education?
+* **Non-Traditional CS and CIS Specializations**
+    Not all of our students plan to become computer scientists.
+Some want to go into Cybersecurity, MIS, Datascience, Data Engineering, etc.
+	What "terminal" credentials do we offer for those students?
+	Are there transfer opportunities for students to complete 2 + 2 programs?

+* **Developing a Plan for Creating More Transfer Opportunities** What do we hope to accomplish?
+	What tasks will we need to complete in order to satisfy those goals?
+	Who will work on which parts?